 “Hang on Jim.
 If I freely give all this valuable Content Marketing information away, surely people will simply do the job themselves?”

-I answer by explaining that there are 3 groups of people (in general), who will read your Content Marketing.
+I answer by explaining that there are 3 groups of people, who will read your Content Marketing.
 Here they are and here is how your Content Marketing works with each group:

 - The first group is small.
 They are what I call serial freebie seekers.
 These people never ever pay for professional help.
 They were never prospective clients, so you lose nothing.

 - The second group is the largest.
 These people will try and do something themselves, but will hire professional help if they are not getting the results they need.
 They value genuine expertise.

 - The third group is the smallest.
 These are the rare people, who value their time and also ‘get’ that by hiring an expert to do something correctly for them, it works out a lot less expensive, the results are better and things happen faster.

 - Some of the people in the second group will use your information and have a go at doing the job for themselves, whilst others in the group will see that they need expert help, and some of those people will hire you.